skills/test-with-actions/.github/steps/3-step.md

    - **source:** `reenable-unit-test`
    - **title**: `Reenable unit test that was disabled`

-1. After the pull request is created, look near the Merge button to see the many workflows running.
+1. After the pull request is created, look near the Merge button to see many workflows running.

    - Our coverage workflow will fail, letting us know we have a test to fix.